OutSystems/docs-product/src/extensibility-and-integration/integrate-external-db-ib.md

 1. Add a dependency to the integration and select the entities you want to use in your application.

     You can now use the entities of the integration to manipulate data on the external databases just like you do with the standard OutSystems entities.

+## Known limitations
+* Previous external database extensions created in Integration Studio can not be edited in Integration Builder.

+* External database extensions created in Integration Builder can not be edited in Integration Studio.

+* An external database integration created in Integration Builder only supports one database at a time.

+* It is not possible to change attribute data types for external database tables.

+* Default values are fixed and defined by Integration Builder as with other external providers, such as SAP and Salesforce.

+* It is not possible to rename entities.

 For more information about integrating with external databases, see [Integrating OutSystems with your ecosystem](https://success.outsystems.com/Support/Enterprise_Customers/Integrating_OutSystems_with_your_ecosystem).